-- Xintiandi is an outdoor mall development which incorporates traditional stone buildings (shikumen or shikudoor) and a modern shopping centre.
-Xin Tian Di is famous for its concept of construction.
-It retains the antique walls, tiles and exterior of the Shikumen housing of old Shanghai, while its interior embodies a totally different world of international gallery, bars and cafes, boutiques or theme restaurants.
+Xintiandi is a fashionable pedestrian street composed of Shikumen and modern architecture styles.
+This is an area to wine, dine and chill out.- Xintiandi is an outdoor mall development that incorporates traditional stone buildings (shikumen or shikudoor) and a modern shopping center.
+It is famous for its concept of construction.
+It retains the antique walls, tiles and exterior of the Shikumen housing of old Shanghai, while its interior embodies a totally different world of an international gallery, bars and cafes, boutiques or theme restaurants.

-- Most of these constructions distributed in Huangpu district and Xuhui district.
+- Most of these constructions are distributed in Huangpu district and Xuhui district.

-- Generally, the old lanes in Shanghai are of the Shi Ku Door architectural style, they derived from the Taiping rebellion Period(AD1851－1864), in the turmoil of war, the merchant princes, landlords and bureaucrats from the Jiangsu and Zhejiang provinces were forced to settle their families in the foreign concessions for seeking sanctuary, therefore, the foreign house merchants began to build houses in bulk.
+Historical & Culture Background- Generally, the old lanes in Shanghai are of the Shi Ku Door architectural style, derived from the Taiping rebellion Period(AD1851?1864), in the turmoil of war, the merchant princes, landlords and bureaucrats from the Jiangsu and Zhejiang provinces were forced to settle their families in the foreign concessions for seeking sanctuary, therefore, the foreign house merchants began to build houses in bulk.

-- In the 1920's-1930's, the enclosed construction style was mainly of the leading feature of Shanghai houses, not that exacting in sculpture but that quarrying the simple style.
-The houses with multi-doors became with single door.
-So the Shi Ku Door style with the mingling of Sino-West style came with the tide of fashion, and this construction has been largely absorbed the folk house styles in Jiangnan (areas south of the lower reaches of the Yangtze River).
+- In the 1920s-1930s, the enclosed construction style was mainly of the leading feature of Shanghai houses, not that exacting in sculpture but that quarrying the simple style.
+The houses with multi-doors became with a single door.
+So the Shi Ku Door style with the mingling of the Sino-West style came with the tide of fashion, and this construction has largely absorbed the folk house styles in Jiangnan (areas south of the lower reaches of the Yangtze River).

-- The doorframes of this construction are made of the stone materials and its door leaves are solid slab painted black, and so this construction style got the name-"Shi Ku Door".
+- The doorframes of this construction are made of stone materials and its door leaves are solid slabs painted black, and so this construction style got the name-"Shi Ku Door".

-- By subway: take Line 1, and get off at Huangpo South Rd.
+Transportation- By subway: take Line 1, and get off at Huangpi South Rd.
 Station.

-- During the day time: you can appreciate and take some pictures of the traditional stone buildings Shi Ku Door.
+Visiting Time- During the daytime: you can appreciate and take some pictures of the traditional stone buildings Shi Ku Door.

 - At night, it becomes an entertainment complex.